molpopgen/pecnv/test/README.md

 6. Lane 1 of data simulated from the reference genome
 7. Lane 2 of data simulated from the reference genome
 8. Sequences of Drosophila TEs in fasta format.
 This is the FlyBase file + sequences for P and FP mined from Genbank.
 (The Dmel reference is P-free, so these sequences are included to aid annotation.)
 9. The output of the one-liner shown below.
-Same formate as TE_position_r5.1
+Same format as TE_position_r5.1

 The TE_position_r5.1 file is a list of regions in the reference genome identified via blast searches to be similar to >= 75% of a sequence in transposon_all.fasta.
 This is the file used in the Cridland _et al.__ work.